mejia-dev/capstone-time-tracker/Timetracker.md

 			* Troubleshooting why django-admin won't run.
 				* Appears that the command just wouldn't run in powershell.
 Works fine in cmd.
 			* Pushed project to [repository](https://github.com/mejia-dev/pastry_paradise_bakery).
+			* After comparing to some other sample projects, noticed some issues and not sure how to properly push a Django project.
+Watching [quick tutorial](https://www.youtube.com/watch?v=fVy9eJzloj8).

 * 2024-03-20
 	* 7:58am PST - 9am PST